spcourse/integrals/en/extra/index.md

 This is all of the mathematical background on complex numbers you'll be needing for this assignment.
 Now we can get to work.

-### Functions for complex numbers, sequences and fractals
+### Equations for complex numbers, sequences and fractals

-Just like for normal numbers, functions can be defined for complex numbers too.
+Just like for normal numbers, equations can be defined for complex numbers too.
 In this assignment we'll work with polynomials like the following one:

    $$f(z) = z^2 + c$$

 , in which both $$z$$ and $$c$$ are complex numbers.
 The only freedom we have left is the choice in the value of the number $$c$$.
-The outcome of the function is once again a complex number.
+The outcome of the equation is once again a complex number.

 **Sequences:**

-By feeding back the outcome of the operation (function) as an argument into the function itself we're given a sequence of numbers.
+By feeding back the outcome of the operation (equation) as an argument into the function we're given a sequence of numbers.

    - step 1: choose a complex number $$z_0$$

    - step 2: calculate $$f(z_0) = z_0^2 + c$$.
 We call this number $$z_1$$.

    - step 3: calculate $$f(z_1) = z_1^2 + c$$.
 We call this number $$z_2$$.